Start a blog and publish blog posts.

 Niche topic: tips for recording food videos on the iPhone

-That is Google’s point of view.
-When you have lengthier content, chances are – your content is more exhaustive and you use more relevant vocabulary of phrases related to the topic.
+When you have lengthier content, chances are - your content is more exhaustive and you use more relevant vocabulary or phrases related to the topic.

 So, Google's algorithm groups words into categories.